drvinceknight/amwoss/src/chapters/01/main.md

 The book itself is open source.
 You can find the source files for this book online at [github.com/drvinceknight/ampwoss](github.com/drvinceknight/ampwoss).
-There will will also find a number of *Jupyter notebooks* and *R mardkwon files* that include code snippets that let you follow along.
+There will will also find a number of *Jupyter notebooks* and *R markdown files* that include code snippets that let you follow along.

-We feel that you can choose to read the book from cover to cover, writing out the code examples as you go or it could also be used as a reference text when faced with particular problem and wanting to know where to start.
+We feel that you can choose to read the book from cover to cover, writing out the code examples as you go; or it could also be used as a reference text when faced with particular problem and wanting to know where to start.

 The book is made up of 10 chapters that are paired in two 4 parts.
 Each part